-TOPIC SUMMARY AFSL holder JBWere Limited (ABN 68 137 978 360), AFSL 341162.
-Fund Administration Deed The deed between the ACO and the Trustee under which the Trustee appoints the ACO as Manager of the Fund.
+TOPIC SUMMARY JBWere Limited (ABN 68 137 978 360), AFSL 341162.
+AFSL holder Fund Administration Deed The deed between the ACO and the Trustee under which the Trustee appoints the ACO as Manager of the Fund.
 Licence Services Agreement The Licence Services Agreement between the Trustee and the AFSL holder under which the Trustee appoints the AFSL holder to make offers to wholesale clients to arrange for the Trustee to issue units to the wholesale clients in accordance with the terms specified in this Information Memorandum, and to act as an 'authorised intermediary' under the Corporations Act 2001 (Cth).
 Trustee Australian Chamber Orchestra Instrument Fund Pty Limited (ABN 63 147 806 424).
+Trust Deed Trust Deed - The trust deed dated 14 July 2011 for the ACO Instrument Fund, setting out, together with the general law, the conditions under which the Fund operates, and the rights, responsibilities and duties of the Trustee as the trustee of the Fund and unitholders in the Fund.
+Under clause 14 of the Trust Deed, the Trustee may by deed replace or amend the Trust Deed.
+An amendment to the Trust Deed does not affect the validity or enforceability of the Trust Deed.
+Applicants who seek to invest should read the Trust Deed which is made available here .